Appointments are required for MOST badge-related functions. Walk-ins are still accepted for the following transactions ONLY:

 All employees are required to take the 15-minute Security Training upon renewal.
 Contractors and vendors with the ramp icon must take the 30-minute Ramp Training.
 Authorized Signers will have an additional 25-minute Authorized Signer Training.
 Allow adequate time to complete all required training.

 Failure to renew an Airport ID Badge prior to the expiration date will result in the deactivation of badge access.
-To reactivate/renew an expired badge (within 30 days of expiration), the following will be required: a reinstatement letter from your company’s Authorized Signer, a late fee charged to the individual, a mandatory Security Training (approximately 1 hour).
+To reactivate/renew an expired badge (within 30 days of expiration), the following will be required: a badge application signed off by your company’s Authorized Signer, a late fee charged to the individual, a mandatory Security Training (approximately 1 hour).

 The badge renewal processing fee for each badge renewed is billed to the company at the end of each month.
 Contractors must pay at the time of badge renewal.